juliorgontijo/Cocus-FileReader/README.md

-File reader- Version 2<br/>
+File reader<br/>

-Added strategy pattern to decide between .txt and .xml files
+This exercise use strategy pattern to decide between .txt, .xml and .json files;<br />
+Strategy on strategy was used to handle encryption and authorization <br />
+To simulate restricted access, please rename file or folder using the "restricted" keyword